toiletpapar/infrastructure/docs/baremetal/pi/b00-pi.md

 * Plug in keyboard, monitor, SD, and power and wait for setup

 ## Network
+If you configured your network during pi OS customization, you may not need to follow these steps

 ### Connect to a network
 Find current connections
 ```